-To achieve annual recognition, UIC must meet the five Tree Campus USA standards, including tree planting events, tree research (treesearch” if you will), and tree-related internships.
+To achieve annual recognition, UIC must meet the five Tree Campus Higher Education standards, including tree planting events, tree research (“treesearch” if you will), and tree-related internships.

-Take a self-guided exploration of a sample of the campus forest on the east side of campus.
-The Tree walk leads you through 19 trees, explaining their name, campus benefits, and other interesting tree facts.
-You can also access the special OAKtober tree walk map here.
+Take a self-guided exploration of a sample of the campus forest.
+These tree walks lead you through 50 trees across campus, explaining their name, campus benefits, and other interesting tree facts.

 Benefits of Trees